NikolaosGazis/Lamia-Discover-App/README.md

 ## How to Install

 ### Prerequisites
-- [Flutter](https:It belongs to the group of Dart programming development tools (https://flutter.dev/docs/get-started/install) that must be installed in your computer.
+- [Flutter]([url](https://flutter.dev/docs/get-started/install)) that must be installed in your computer.
 - Android Studio or any IDE that implements Flutter development tools is preferred.
-- A device or emulator to run the app Other materials:

 ### Steps
 1. **Clone the repository**